ximilsoft/ai-assistants-maker/README.md

 This repository helps you create AI assistants.

 ## Features
-- Easily engineer AI prompts & assistants.
+- Easily engineer AI assistants.
-- Create prompts & assistants that meet your expectations.
+- Create assistants that meet your expectations.

 ## Installation